ryanatkn/gro/src/docs/config.md

-except for some ignored files like tests and markdown, and you can provide your own `map_package_json` hook to mutate the `package_json`, return a new one, or return `null` to opt out of transforming it.
+except for some ignored files like tests and markdown, and you can provide your own `map_package_json` hook to mutate the `package_json`, return a new one, or return `null` to opt out of transforming it completely.

 ### using `map_package_json`